OneShot-Niko/OneShot-Niko/README.md

 (Zydrolic)<br>
 ![pfp](https://github.com/Zydrolic/Zydrolic/assets/150537842/11d9b1e6-8774-4040-8be7-ef26ed9d04e1)<br>
 14 year old Hungarian lawyer-wannabe with ADHD that is a certified idiot, doesn't like puns based off countries, has darkish humour, is bad at coding thus tests/bugtests and/or searches for bugs, fixes really obvious minor things.
-Spoiler alert: Unreliable at all of the above.
+<br>Spoiler alert: Unreliable at all of the above.

 Horrible at decisions, thus I sometimes either spin a wheel or ask someone else.